 From wheat bundles to clean wheat grains

-Now I suppose I have to say briefly how the older generations before my times used to thresh their harvests, in order to collect all their produce.
-Now, let us suppose that it was only a few bundles of wheat to be threshed one could even extract the wheat by hitting them with a stick, but let us say that we had a cartful, or many cartsful for that matter, then we had to use a different method, which is the way that most farm used in the very old times for centuries, before the trashing machine was invented, so let me tell you how it was done.
+Now I must say briefly how the older generations before my times used to thresh their harvests, to collect their produce.
+Now, let us suppose that it was a few bundles of wheat to be threshed one could even extract the wheat by hitting them with a stick, but let us say that we had a cartful, or many cartsful for that matter, then we had to use a different method, which is the way that most farm used in the very old times for centuries, before the trashing machine was invented, so, let me tell you how it was done.

-I happen to know this procedure, because in the farms when I was young we were still using this method with smaller crops most likely broad beans, lentils, chick peas, linseed, and other farm produce that were not meant to go through the wheat trashing machine.
-When we were doing this procedure of trashing with these minor crops the elder would always be telling us that this was the way that they used to collect their wheat as well and usually it took them a few months to collect all the season produce.
-So now let me describe this to you, so that we would be able to compare the great difference.
+I happen to know this procedure, because in the farms when I was young, we were still using this method with smaller crops, most likely broad beans, lentils, chickpeas, linseed, and other farm produce that were not meant to go through the wheat trashing machine.
+When we were doing this procedure of trashing these minor crops, the elder would always be telling us that this was the way that they used to collect their wheat as well and usually it took them a few months to collect all the season produce.
+So, now let me describe this to you, so that we can compare the difference.

 In the very ancient times was even worse, see what they were using in the Medieval Times, here is a link to check out some ancient farm tools including the Flail and Winnowing Basket used to collect and clean wheat.